CNES/dambox/README.md

 ### Execution

-<details><summary>Show DamBOX execution</summary>
+<details><summary>Deploy to see manual DamBOX execution</summary>

-In order to launch the DamBOX, and only after setting up the above filtering, the following command can be executed
+In order to launch the DamBOX, and only after setting up the [Iptables configuration](#iptables-configuration), the following command can be executed:

 > sudo ./dambox -ds $damslot -f $freq (-d $duration --debug)